MadsGreen/SolrSetup/README.md

 # SolrSetup
-Download the release package here: https://github.com/MadsGreen/SolrSetup/releases/tag/SolrSetup_1.0
+Download the AddOn for SolrWayback here: https://github.com/MadsGreen/SolrSetup/releases/tag/SolrSetup_1.0

 This is an AddOn to SolrWayback https://github.com/netarchivesuite/solrwayback SolrSetup is an GUI for the SolrWayback install guide.
 This is done to ease the install of SolrWayback.